 - Coached two first-team all-conference players (Vince Natali and Devin Clark of New Mexico in 2007) and one second-team player (Davonte Wallace of New Mexico State in 2011).

-Jason Lenzmeier is in his third year of his second tour of duty as offensive line coach of the Lobos.
+Jason Lenzmeier is in his fourth year of his second tour of duty as offensive line coach of the Lobos.
 His unit has become one of the most dominant run-game units in the Mountain West.
-The Lobos have ranked fourth and fifth nationally in rushing the last two seasons (2013 and 2012, respectively).
+The Lobos have ranked fourth, fourth and fifth nationally in rushing the last three seasons (2014, 2013 and 2012, respectively).

 New Mexico averaged 308.8 rushing yards per game in 2013 to rank fourth in the country.
 The total also was the best in the Mountain West and ended Air Force’s monopoly on the team rushing crown.
 The Falcons had been MW rushing champions every season since the Mountain West’s inception in 1999.

-The Lobos' 40 rushing touchdowns ranked eighth in the NCAA this season and were the second most in UNM history.
+The Lobos’ 40 rushing touchdowns ranked eighth in the NCAA in 2013 and were the second most in UNM history.

 He made an immediate impact during his return to New Mexico in 2012.
 The Lobos rushed for 301.5 yards per game, which ranked fifth in the nation and was the most by a New Mexico team since 1971 rushed for 384.3 yards per game.